nielsbasjes/modbus-website/content/devices/sunspec/_index.md

     true,         // true = Skip generating a fake Schema Block for a unknown models ) ?: throw ModbusException("Unable to generate SunSpec Schema")
 ```

+> [!WARNING] Persisting a SunSpec schema has risks!
+> Persisting the schema of a SunSpec device to a Yaml file or to generated code is a risky operation.
+> **You cannot assume that this code is usable for other devices also.** You cannot even assume it is usable on the SAME device after a software update.
+> If you want to do this then it is recommended to include checks in the code if all the Fields in "Model 1" (the identification of the device including brand, type, serial number and software version) are the values that match the device for which it was generated.

 ## Lists of ...